endlesspint8/endlesspint8.github.io/testing/2017-10-27-tippling-with-randomness.md

 Several different tools for making arbitrary choices are available to us.
 There is of course the granddaddy of them all, the good ol’ coin flip; always a classic, great for making binary decisions and easily scalable to multiple choices.
 It is quick and definitive, the chances of it falling and resting on its edge being miniscule, it does not require any added technology so it is resilient to failures, and also lends itself to best two-out-of-three or three-out-of-five approaches if you want to let the tension build and experience a deliberate peak into your feelings on an issue as the decision nears [tosser’s remorse?].

+> "Flip ya, flip ya for real." -Fenster, _The Usual Suspects_

 Variations on the coin flip are looking at the first digit of a paper bill’s serial number and making choices on odd versus even.
 In mentioning neighborhoods I threw out the number six as casually as if I were rolling a die, another longtime favorite but one that is currently less socially acceptable to carry depending on your circle, even if no more a burden than a coin.
 You may be mistaken for a compulsive gambler, street hustler, or worse of all a role playing board game participant.
 A ready made “die” is the clock.
 Given the time of day you divide the one’s place by five and use the remainder (e.g., 7:45 > 4%5 == 4; 8:36 > 6%5 == 1) .
 This results in a five-headed die but we have to draw the line somewhere and this should be sufficient for most occasions especially in  combination with other options (use your imagination).<sup id="a3">[3](#f3)</sup>

 ## Chance

+> "The world is governed by chance.
+Randomness stalks us every day of our lives." —Paul Auster

 Drinking randomly is a good proxy and hopefully first step to thinking about and appreciating more fully the randomness all about us.
 I am  not talking outright chaos but the chance encounters, business opportunities, and items that catch our attention.
 So very much is out of our hands, a fact we conveniently forget.
 We used to attribute the order of the winds, sea, and cosmos to the hidden beings in the forest, ocean, and sky.
 Many of us have now developed the equally misplaced hubris to allocate the credit for our life’s trajectory to ourselves.
 No doubt the successful people in our lives are clever, insightful and hard working but they are hardly the only ones.